alexgmex/NumberRecognitionNN/README.md

 # Number Recognition Neural Network

 GUI-Enabled Neural Network for the MNIST database using Numpy and Pygame.

 To run, simply run NumberRecognitionNN.py

-Work in progress; made for learning
+Work in progress.
+Made for learning AI!

 Requirements:
 *pip install pandas numpy pygame*